Walkway banner image

 The project started as an upgrade of the existing Cook Landing site and connecting paths as part of the Navigate Tairāwhiti programme.

-As you walk along this footbridge, the story of how our region evolved will be told to take you back across the last 1000 years.
+As you walk along the footbridge, the story of how our region evolved will be told to take you back across the last 1000 years with stories of our region's first arrivals and great navigators.

 It’s also important to bring the cone of vision back to this historical site so Te Kuri a Paoa/Young Nicks Head can be seen.
 The memorial Puhi Kai Iti used to have a view of Turanganui-a-Kiwa and Te Kuri a Paoa.
 However, over the past 100 years buildings have blocked that view.